The Universe's Source Code Might Be Written in Octonions

 6. Higgs self-coupling far from λ = π/24 (HL-LHC, ~2030s)

 Several of these directly contradict other popular theories: supersymmetry predicts superpartners; grand unification predicts proton decay; the axion hypothesis predicts an axion.
-This framework says none of these exist.
+These null claims are useful, but weaker than a positive quantitative prediction unless tied to explicit experimental reach.

 What Would Strengthen It